madhavgupta2775/ACM-R2/README.md

 Have given 13 real contests and around 10 virtual contests.

+current rating on codeforces: 1298 (highest 1402) current rating on codechef: 1589 (highest 1625)

 Started studying intermediate/advanced algorithms after I became Specialist/Cyan on codeforces.

 no longer specialist (for now) :smiling_face_with_tear: